tomas-fryza/avr-course/labs/05-adc/report.md

 ### Temperature meter

 Consider an application for temperature measurement.
 Use analog temperature sensor [TC1046](http://ww1.microchip.com/downloads/en/DeviceDoc/21496C.pdf), LCD, and a LED.
 Every 30 seconds, the temperature is measured and the value is displayed on LCD screen.
-When the temperature is too high, the LED will turn on.
+When the temperature is above the threshold, turn on the LED.

 2. Draw a schematic of temperature meter.
 The image can be drawn on a computer or by hand.
 Always name all components, their values and pin names!

    ![your figure]()

 3. Draw two flowcharts of temperature meter: `TIMER1_OVF_vect` (which overflows every 1&nbsp;sec) and `ADC_vect` interrupt handlers.
 The image can be drawn on a computer or by hand.
-Use clear descriptions of individual algorithm steps.
+Use clear description of individual algorithm steps.

    ![your figure]()